namoopsoo/namoopsoo.github.io/content/note/2026-08-22-formally-unofficial.md

 I am still making my way through [2] so I might revise this, but I am finding maybe an analogy could be sort of "looking the other way" when the the secret innovation slips out.
 There is a sort of trust that folks in an org need, like a psychological safety, that when they ultimately reveal the fruits of their bootlegging, they are not retaliated against for not following protocols.

-Trust is a two way street of course, and that relies on the quote in Joel's article that is in [3],
+People say trust is a two way street, but instead I think this relies on the quote in Joel's article that is in [3],

 > “Smart, and Gets Things Done.”

 which I think [2] also empirically measures, is a kind of non-negotiable.
+So it is more like trust is really a one way thing.
+And in the other direction, there is credibility through consistent results.

 ## Play
 So [2] points to play quite a lot.